To gain command line access to an Encryption Management Server you will need to connect using SSH with key based authentication.

 Accessing the server command line for read-only purposes (such as to view settings, services, logs, processes, disk space, query the database, etc) is supported.
 However, performing configuration modifications or customizations via the command line may void your Broadcom support agreement unless the following procedures are followed.

 Any changes made to the server using the command line must be:

-Note: Changes made through the command line may not persist through reboots and may be incompatible with future releases.
-Symantec Technical Support may also require reverting any custom configurations on the server back to a default state when troubleshooting new issues.
+Changes made through the command line may not persist through reboots and may be incompatible with future releases.
+Broadcom Technical Support may also require reverting any custom configurations on the server back to a default state when troubleshooting new issues.

 If you make regular SSH connections to Encryption Management Server and/or connect to multiple servers, PuTTY is recommended because it is a Windows application and allows you to save your sessions.

 If you rarely connect to Encryption Management Server and/or do not wish to install PuTTY, the OpenSSH for Windows command line utilities will fulfil your requirements.